NyanLight/Homepage/README.md

 # Homepage

-just a layout training assignment from The Odin Project that I missed earlier
+just a responsive layout assignment from The Odin Project that I missed earlier